Science Based Targets Initiative CEO to step down

-LONDON, July 2 (Reuters) - The chief executive of the Science Based Targets Initiative (SBTi), the global non-profit at the centre of a public tussle over whether and how companies should be allowed to offset their carbon emissions, has resigned, it said on Tuesday.
+LONDON (Reuters) - The CEO of the Science Based Targets Initiative (SBTi), the global non-profit at the centre of a public tussle over whether and how companies should be allowed to offset their carbon emissions, has resigned, it said on Tuesday.

 The announcement follows criticism of Amaral and the SBTi leadership team from its staff and a group of climate experts after the board of trustees announced in April a plan to allow companies to offset greenhouse gas emissions from their supply chain with carbon credits.